ErikinBC/paranet/README.md

 This package was built with a specific conda environment and developers can use `conda env create -f paranet.yml` and then `source paranet`.

-Unittests can be implemented with `python3 -m pytest tests`.

 See the parameterization section to understand how

 ## (1) Probability distribution parameterization